 Married to James Jardine, he and Catherine Jardine had come from Scotland to Cape Town and then moved to Pniel during the diamond rush of the late 1860s where she was the proprietress of the Royal Arch Hotel.
-It was from Pniel that she came to Kimberley when she purchased the Queen’s Hotel in 1875.
-Originally a single plot double storey building when bought by Mrs Jardine, the hotel trade was so successful that she added another “twin” double storey building.
+It was from Pniel that she came to Kimberley when she purchased firstly the Vine Hotel in 1872, and then the Queen’s Hotel in 1875.
+Originally a single plot double storey building when bought by Mrs Jardine, the hotel trade was so successful that she added another “twin” double storey building in 1882.

 Someone that knew her well said:

 “When Catherine Jardine came to Kimberley she was a byword for kindness and sympathy.
 Men turned to her for help and light as to the sun.
 She was austere in her way and yet could weep when a sad tale was told to her and was ever ready with advice and what help she could give.”